mdn/translated-content/files/zh-tw/web/javascript/reference/global_objects/array/reduce/index.md

     value: function (callback /*, initialValue*/) {
       if (this === null) {
         throw new TypeError(
-          "Array.prototype.reduce " + "called on null or undefined"
+          "Array.prototype.reduce " + "called on null or undefined",
         );
       }
       if (typeof callback !== "function") {